WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### Modlist Goals

 - RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul.
+- Scarcity of resources makes the player try new things.
 - A vibrant, forested, inhabited, and uncivilized wasteland.
 Neglected areas should feel fleshed out, but it should still feel lonely.
 - New Uniques - almost every single quest reward and vendor unique is now a modded weapon or armor.
 - Extra high-quality content with the same style and tone as vanilla (no pointlessly skimpy outfits, no tacti-cool weapons).